 When the receiver clock is synchronized to the start bit, the data recovery can begin.
-The data recovery unit uses a state machine that has 16 states for each bit in normal mode and eight states for each bit in double speed mode.
-Figure 19-6 shows the sampling of the data bits and the parity bit.
+The data recovery unit uses a state machine that has 16 states for each bit in Normal mode and eight states for each bit in Double Speed mode.
+Figure 20-6 shows the sampling of the data bits and the parity bit.
 Each of the samples is given a number that is equal to the state of the recovery unit.

 The decision of the logic level of the received bit is taken by doing a majority voting of the logic value to the three samples in the center of the received bit.
 The center samples are emphasized on the figure by having the sample number inside boxes.
 The majority voting process is done as follows: If two or all three samples have high levels, the received bit is registered to be a logic 1.
 If two or all three samples have low levels, the received bit is registered to be a logic 0.
 This majority voting process acts as a low pass filter for the incoming signal on the RxDn pin.
-The recovery process is then repeated until a complete frame is received.
+The receiver process is then repeated until a complete frame is received.
 Including the first stop bit.
-Note that the receiver only uses the first stop bit of a frame.
+Note that the Receiver only uses the first stop bit of a frame.

-Figure 19-7 shows the sampling of the stop bit and the earliest possible beginning of the start bit of the next frame.
+Figure 20-7 on page 186 shows the sampling of the stop bit and the earliest possible beginning of the start bit of the next frame.

-Figure 19-7.
+Figure 20-7.
 Stop Bit Sampling and Next Start Bit Sampling

 The same majority voting is done to the stop bit as done for the other bits in the frame.
-If the stop bit is registered to have a logic 0 value, the frame error (FEn) flag will be set.
+If the stop bit is registered to have a logic 0 value, the Frame Error (FEn) Flag will be set.

 A new high to low transition indicating the start bit of a new frame can come right after the last of the bits used for majority voting.
-For normal speed mode, the first low level sample can be at point marked (A) in Figure 19-7.
-For double speed mode the first low level must be delayed to (B).
+For Normal Speed mode, the first low level sample can be at point marked (A) in Figure 20-7.
+For Double Speed mode the first low level must be delayed to (B).
 (C) marks a stop bit of full length.
-The early start bit detection influences the operational range of the receiver.
+The early start bit detection influences the operational range of the Receiver.

-19.8.3 Asynchronous Operational Range
+20.8.3 Asynchronous Operational Range

-The operational range of the receiver is dependent on the mismatch between the received bit rate and the internally generated baud rate.
-If the transmitter is sending frames at too fast or too slow bit rates, or the internally generated baud rate of the receiver does not have a similar (see Table 19-2) base frequency, the receiver will not be able to synchronize the frames to the start bit.
+The operational range of the Receiver is dependent on the mismatch between the received bit rate and the internally generated baud rate.
+If the Transmitter is sending frames at too fast or too slow bit rates, or the internally generated baud rate of the Receiver does not have a similar (see Table 20-2 on page 187) base frequency, the Receiver will not be able to synchronize the frames to the start bit.